Kurorororo/numeric-fast-downward/README.md

-# Numerical Fast Downward
+# Numeric Fast Downward

 This is a work-in-progress repository for an extension of Numerical Fast Downward and developed by Chiara Piacentini and Ryo Kuroiwa.

-Numerical Fast Downward (NFD), an extension of Fast Downward, has been originally developed by Johannes Aldinger and Bernhard Nebel.
+Numeric Fast Downward (NFD), an extension of Fast Downward, has been originally developed by Johannes Aldinger and Bernhard Nebel.

 ```
 @inproceedings{aldinger2017interval,